• Recipes

 Should I use oil on the steaks?

-Should you close the grill hood when grilling?
+Should you close the grill lid when cooking New York strip steak?

-Should I use a gas or charcoal grill?
+Should I use a gas or charcoal grill when grilling strip steaks?

 A strip steak with grill marks on a gray plate.